-The Internal Revenue Service has upgraded the Foreign Account Tax Compliance Act (FATCA) Online Registration System, enabling sponsoring entities to register their sponsored entities to obtain a global intermediary identification number.
+The Internal Revenue Service has upgraded the FATCA Online Registration System, enabling sponsoring entities to register their sponsored entities to obtain a global intermediary identification number.
 The upgraded system also will allow users to update their information, download registration tables and change their financial institution type.
 The upgrade also includes an updated jurisdiction list.

-The Foreign Account Tax Compliance Act (FATCA) Online Registration System is a secure, web-based system that financial institutions and other entities can use to register for FATCA purposes.
+The FATCA Online Registration System is a secure, web-based system that financial institutions and other entities can use to register for FATCA purposes.
 Launched in 2013, the system allows the IRS to identify foreign financial institutions and certain other entities with FATCA obligations.
 These entities generally report on foreign financial accounts held by U.S. taxpayers under the terms of FATCA or pursuant to the provisions of specific intergovernmental agreements (IGAs).

 “The registration system is the backbone of FATCA,” said IRS Commissioner John Koskinen.
 “These upgrades improve the FATCA process, enabling the registration of sponsored entities and making it easier for registrants to use.
 Working with financial institutions and through intergovernmental agreements, our progress against undisclosed foreign accounts continues.”